-Lecturer in Naval and Maritime History (E&S)
+Lecturer in Maritime History

 External impact and engagement

-Since completing my PhD in 2016, I have worked across various forms of public history with heritage organisation and museums, as well as on arts and history television programming.
+My doctoral research was conducted in partnership with the National Maritime Museum.
+Since completing my PhD in 2016, I have worked across various forms of public history with heritage organisations and museums, as well as on arts and history television programming.
 I was employed at University of Edinburgh as the public history co-ordinator of a Heritage Lottery Funded project on geographies of social housing, and have worked in research and production for BBC 1 and BBC 2 arts and history programming.